Uranus's influence on Neptune's exterior mean motion resonances: Simulating Neptune's resonances

 \subsection{Exploring resonances in the scattering TNO population}

 We start by comparing the $a$-$\psi$ evolution of particles in Neptune's resonances in the simple Sun-Neptune-TNO problem to those in simulations with all four giant planets.
 To do this, we created an illustrative $a$-$\psi$ mosaic from 165 au to 285 au in the circular restricted three-body problem, as shown in the left panel of Figure~\ref{fig:3-body-vs-4-planet-mosaic}.
 We included the Sun and Neptune as the only perturbers in our simulations, with Neptune on a circular orbit with its current semimajor axis.
-We then initialized massless test particles with perihelia of 33 au and inclinations of 0$^{\circ}$ along lines of constant semimajor axis spanning from $\psi=0^{\circ}$ to $\psi=360^{\circ}$ at the expected location of all the N:1, N:2, and N:3 resonances in this semimajor axis range.
-We ran the simulation forward through 1000 resonant cycles for each target resonance in each simulation using the \textsc{rebound} \textsc{ias15} integrator \citep{rebound,ias15}, recording the orbit of each particle every time it passed through perihelion.
+We then initialized massless test particles with perihelia of 33 au and inclinations of 0$^{\circ}$ {with respect to Neptune's orbital plane} along lines of constant semimajor axis spanning from $\psi=0^{\circ}$ to $\psi=360^{\circ}$ at the expected location of all the N:1, N:2, and N:3 resonances in this semimajor axis range.
+We ran the simulation forward through {approximately 1000 orbital periods for each test particle (the simulation timescale was set to 1000 times the closest N:1 orbital period for each set of test particles across a small semimajor axis range)} using the \textsc{rebound} \textsc{ias15} integrator \citep{rebound,ias15}, recording the orbit of each particle every time it passed through perihelion.
 The left panel in Figure~\ref{fig:3-body-vs-4-planet-mosaic} shows the position of the particles at each perihelion passage in $a$-$\psi$ space.
 We plotted any non-resonant particles, loosely defined as any that deviated 5 au or more in $a$ from their starting points, in light gray and the particles that remain resonant in darker colors; this highlights the resonant particles against the background chaos of non-resonant particles.